 - CVC bandwidth at your POI determines peak-hour speeds

-- Backhaul quality affects consistency
+- Backbone network quality affects consistency

 - International links matter for overseas content